antonio8101/unipvlectures/README.md

 ```

-After package assets are published, migration should be run.
+After service provider is configured, and package assets are published, migration should be run.

 ```bash